maureennc/big-omics-pipelines/snRNA-seq-data/advanced-workflow/README.md

+---

-# Advanced snRNA-seq analysis workflow
+# Advanced snRNA-seq Analysis Workflow

 ## Background

-### Experimental design
+### Experimental Design
-This advanced example workflow uses a snRNA-seq dataset of mouse hippocampus.
-PS19 mice (model for frontotemporal dementia) were subjected to mild traumatic brain injury (TBI), which is known to exacerbate  tau pathology in humans.
-An experimental AAV is used to rescue pathology and sequencing reveals changes to different cell populations, with an emphasis on neuronal populations and transcriptional signatures associated with pathology vs. health.
+This advanced workflow focuses on a snRNA-seq dataset from the mouse hippocampus.
+PS19 mice (a model for frontotemporal dementia) were subjected to mild traumatic brain injury (TBI), known to exacerbate tau pathology in humans.
+An experimental AAV therapy was used to rescue pathology, and sequencing reveals transcriptional changes across cell populations, particularly in neuronal populations, highlighting signatures associated with disease vs. health.

-The workflow in this folder is adapted from an iterative workflow comprising of multiple phases of analysis, annotation, and visualization in preparation for manuscript submission.
+The workflow is designed as an iterative process, involving multiple phases of analysis, annotation, and visualization to prepare for manuscript submission.

 ---

 ## Scripts

-###: `01_cellranger.sh`
+### `01_cellranger.sh`
-This Azenta script runs the Cell Ranger pipeline for processing single-cell RNA-seq data, specifying memory, cores, read lengths, and the reference transcriptome.
-It automates the counting step for a specific sample, preparing the data for downstream analysis.
+Runs the Cell Ranger pipeline to process single-cell RNA-seq data.
+It specifies memory, cores, read lengths, and the reference transcriptome, automating the counting step for a specific sample to prepare it for downstream analysis.

+---

 ### `02_pre-processing.py`
-Performs quantile-based QC filtering to remove low-quality cells, detect doublets using Scrublet, and apply ceiling/floor thresholds for total and gene counts, ribosomal, and mitochondrial content.
-The cleaned data is normalized, highly variable genes (HVGs) are selected, and the processed dataset is exported for further analysis.
+Applies quantile-based quality control (QC) filtering to remove low-quality cells, detect doublets using Scrublet, and apply thresholds for total/gene counts, ribosomal content, and mitochondrial content.
+The cleaned data is normalized, HVGs are selected, and the processed dataset is exported.

+---

 ### `03_train-multi-models.ipynb`
-Trains eight different scVI models based on varying filtering and doublet exclusion criteria, utilizing HVGs to control noise in UMAP visualization.
-After model selection and clustering, these models are integrated with full-genome data for downstream differential expression analysis.
+Trains eight different scVI models based on varying filtering and doublet exclusion criteria, using HVGs to control noise in UMAP visualization.
+Models are then integrated with full-genome data for downstream differential expression analysis.

+---

 ### `04_eda-explore-model-results.py`
-Conducts exploratory data analysis (EDA) on snRNA-seq data, including SCVI model visualization, UMAP plotting, clustering, and QC metrics evaluation.
-Outputs include CSV reports summarizing cluster statistics, QC data, and doublet scores across models.
+Performs exploratory data analysis (EDA), visualizing SCVI models, UMAP plots, clustering, and QC metrics.
+Outputs include CSV reports summarizing cluster statistics, QC data, and doublet scores across multiple models.

+---

 ### `05_eda-explore-data.py`
-Explores gene expression patterns and QC metrics in the TBI dataset, generating UMAP visualizations for key genes and treatment groups, while analyzing doublet scores and cell distributions across treatment conditions.
+Analyzes gene expression patterns and QC metrics in the TBI dataset, generating UMAP visualizations for key genes and treatment groups, while assessing doublet scores and cell distribution across conditions.

+---

 ### `06_annotate-clusters.py`
-Processes TBI snRNA-seq data with SCVI to generate UMAPs, annotate clusters by cell types, and visualize gene markers.
-The script outputs summary plots and annotated datasets for further downstream analysis.
+Processes TBI snRNA-seq data with SCVI to generate UMAPs, annotate clusters with cell types, and visualize gene markers.
+Annotated datasets and summary plots are exported for downstream analysis.

+---

 ### `07_merge-hvg-full.py`
-Integrates HVG annotations and full-genome data by matching cell barcodes between two datasets.
-Relevant metadata is transferred, and the updated full-genome dataset is saved for subsequent differential expression testing.
+Integrates HVG annotations with full-genome data by matching cell barcodes between datasets.
+Metadata is transferred, and the updated full-genome dataset is saved for differential expression testing.

+---

 ### `08_differential-expression.py`
-Performs Wald test-based differential expression analysis across cell types and treatment groups, filtering results and generating heatmaps of up- and downregulated genes, enabling visual exploration of cell-type-specific gene expression changes.
+Performs Wald test-based differential expression analysis across cell types and treatment groups, filtering results and generating heatmaps for visual exploration of gene expression changes by cell type.

+---

 ### `09_data-visualization.py`
-Generates key visualizations for TBI analysis figures, including UMAPs, differential expression heatmaps, cell type compositions, and gene expression plots related to neuronal health and pathology.
-Visualizations are tailored for publication-ready figures.
+Generates key visualizations for the TBI analysis, including UMAPs, differential expression heatmaps, cell type compositions, and gene expression plots related to neuronal health and pathology.
+Visuals are prepared for publication-ready figures.

+---

 ### `10_export-anndata-components.py`
-Prepares snRNA-seq data for R/Seurat interoperability by cleaning annotations, recalibrating clusters, and exporting data layers (counts, log1p, normalized matrices) alongside dimensional reductions and metadata.
-Outputs ensure smooth cross-environment analysis.
+Prepares snRNA-seq data for Seurat by exporting data layers (counts, log1p, normalized matrices) along with dimensional reductions and metadata.
+Ensures smooth interoperability between Python and R.

+---

 ### `11_seurat-interoperability.R`
-Manually constructs Seurat objects from exported AnnData data, integrating raw, normalized, and log-transformed counts with metadata and dimensional reductions (PCA, UMAP, latent embeddings).
-Produces full-genome and HVG Seurat objects for visualization and downstream analysis in R.
+Constructs Seurat objects from the exported AnnData data, integrating raw, normalized, and log-transformed counts with metadata and dimensional reductions (PCA, UMAP, latent embeddings).
+Full-genome and HVG Seurat objects are created for visualization and downstream analysis in R.

 ---

-## Data availability
+## Data Availability
-This section will be updated soon with a link to the dataset in GEO.
+A link to the dataset in GEO will be added soon.

+---